Contributed By Uría Menéndez

 Real estate mortgages must be executed through a public deed before a Spanish notary public and registered with the land registry where the asset is located.

-The chattel mortgage must be executed through a public deed before a notary public and registered with the Moveable Assets Registry.
+The chattel mortgage must be executed through a public deed before a notary public and registered with the Movable Assets Registry.

-Pledges without displacement must be executed in a public document (either a public deed or notarial policy) before a notary public and registered with the Moveable Assets Registry.
-However, they are normally executed through notarial policy (póliza notarial) in order to avoid Stamp Duty (which is only triggered if the pledge is granted through a public deed).
-A notarial policy is, however, restricted by law to banks and savings banks; hence not every entity acting as pledgee may use this public instrument.
+Pledges without displacement must be executed in a public document (either a public deed or notarial policy) before a notary public and registered with the Movable Assets Registry.
+However, they are normally executed through notarial policy (póliza notarial) in order to avoid stamp duty (which is only triggered if the pledge is granted through a public deed).
+A notarial policy is, however, restricted by law to banks and savings banks; hence, not every entity acting as pledgee (ie, alternative lenders) may use this public instrument.

 Spanish law allows upstream or cross-stream security or guarantees (indistinctly speaking between them).
-However, in acquisition finance, the main restriction on upstream security is that derived from the financial assistance rule explained below.
-Leaving aside this restriction, which will always be assessed on first instance when the acquisition involves Spanish companies, the other limitation to be analysed is the corporate benefit of providing upstream security (especially when the entity providing the security or guarantee has minority shareholders in its share capital).
+However, in acquisition finance, the main restriction on upstream security results from the financial assistance rule explained below.
+The other limitation to be analysed is the corporate benefit of providing upstream security (especially when the entity providing the security or guarantee has minority shareholders in its share capital).

 With regard to downstream guarantees, the corporate benefit should be easier to evidence, although a case-by-case analysis is also advisable.

-Under Spanish law, companies are generally prohibited from providing financial assistance (ie, the Target and its group are not allowed to provide financial assistance or guarantees or security guaranteeing the acquisition financing).
-Breaching this prohibition could entail both liability for directors and the nullity of the transaction in which the financial assistance was provided (which will imply that security and guarantees will be null and void).
+Under Spanish law, companies are generally prohibited from providing financial assistance (ie, the Target and its group are not allowed to provide financial assistance or guarantees, or security guaranteeing the acquisition financing).
+Breaching this prohibition could entail both liability for directors and the nullity of the transaction by virtue of which the financial assistance was provided (which will imply that security and guarantees will be null and void).

-How acquisition finance transactions have been structured to comply with the restrictions on financial assistance (other than creating separate debt tranches between the Bidco and the Target) is to implement a debt push-down through a forward merger.
-As from 2009, however, a specific regulation applies to forward mergers whereby if two or more companies merge and any has received financing within three years preceding the acquisition of a controlling stake in, or essential assets of, any of the companies that form part of the merger, specific protective measures apply.
+Acquisition finance transactions have been structured to comply with the restrictions on financial assistance (other than creating separate debt tranches between the bidco and the Target) by implementing a debt push-down through a forward merger.
+As from 2009, however, a specific regulation applies to forward mergers, pursuant to which, if multiple companies merge and any has received financing within three years preceding the acquisition of a controlling stake in, or essential assets of, any of the companies that form part of the merger, specific protective measures apply.
 Among others, directors must issue a report justifying the merger and an independent expert must issue a report confirming that the transaction is reasonable and that there has been no financial assistance.
 This provision has been subject to significant debate, especially in relation to the scope and effects of the report issued by the independent expert.
-Since the expert is an accountant or auditor (not a lawyer), there is certain consensus in understanding that the expert shall analyse the economic aspects of the transaction (business reason and plan to repay the acquisition debt) rather than determining whether there is financial assistance from a legal standpoint.
+Since the expert is an accountant or auditor (not a lawyer), there is some consensus that the expert should analyse the economic aspects of the transaction (business reason and plan to repay the acquisition debt) rather than determining whether there is financial assistance from a legal standpoint.